Skip to main content

 Visual Arts Advisor and Curator

-During this time Jacquiline has delivered 48 exhibitions, working with a diverse group of artists, galleries, foundations and estates.
-These include Antony Gormley, Mark Wallinger, David Mach and Ana Maria Pacheco, galleries such as Lisson, Hauser&Wirth and the estates of Henry Moore, Lynn Chadwick, Barbara Hepworth and others.
+Over the past 16 years Jacquiline has delivered over 60 exhibitions, working with a diverse group of artists, galleries, foundations and estates.
+These include Antony Gormley, Lemn Sissay, Mark Wallinger, David Mach and Ana Maria Pacheco, galleries such as The Lisson, Osborne Samuel, Hauser&Wirth, and the estates of Henry Moore, Lynn Chadwick, Barbara Hepworth and others.
 She has developed lasting relationships with many of the leading figures in the contemporary art world whose dedication and support has been crucial to the success of the many projects delivered.

 • Visual art Advisor and Curator at Salisbury Cathedral 2009-2021